Māngai Reo Irirangi

 - usually work shifts, including early mornings, evenings and weekends

-- work in radio studios for amateur, community or commercial radio stations
+- work in radio studios for community-based or commercial local, regional or national (network) radio stations

 What's the job really like?